-posted in CSE Projects, Java Based Projects by Ramesh Gavva Shanthan
+posted in CSE Projects, Java Based Projects by Kasarla shanthan/Ramesh Gavva

 Intrusion of private data is successful due to the fact that it is in a form which can be easily read and understood.
 This information can be transmitted without permission and modified used and misinterpreted to represent an individual or maybe used to attack.
 One of the techniques is presented in this project title “Steganography a Java Project”.
 This is a technique to hide information in the digital media.